nikhilshingade131/Technohacks-Internship/README.md

-# Technohacks-Internship
-In this internship , I focused on data cleaning, summary statistics calculation, and visualization using the Iris dataset.
-The project involved removing missing values and outliers, calculating mean, median, mode, and standard deviation, and creating histograms to visualize the data distribution.
+Technohack Internship About the Project This repository contains the projects and tasks completed during my Technohack Data Analytics Internship.
+The tasks include data cleaning, summary statistics calculation, and data visualization.

+Projects 1.Data Cleaning and Outlier Removal -Cleaned a dataset by removing missing values and outliers. -Handled missing data for various columns such as Age, Fare, and Embarked.

+2.Summary Statistics -Calculated summary statistics (mean, median, mode, standard deviation) for the cleaned dataset.

+3.Data Visualization -Created histograms and bar charts to visualize the distribution of data.

+Skills Utilized -Python (Pandas, NumPy) -Data Analysis -Data Visualization (Matplotlib, Seaborn)

+How to Use 1.Clone this repository to your local machine: git clone https://github.com/your-username/technohack-internship.git 2.Open the Jupyter notebooks to explore the code and results of each task.
+3.Refer to the README for a summary of the tasks completed.

+Contact -LinkedIn: https://www.linkedin.com/in/nikhil-shingade-32b659235/ -Email: nikhilshingade131@gmail.com